shawnsong/kubernetes-handbook/examples/ingress/README.md

 ...
 ```

 The first error message only appered once while the second one `SecurityContext.RunAsUser is forbidden` keeps repeating and causes the Pod failed to be created.
 After some research on Google and github.com, the root cause is that `ServiceContext` is denied by the API Server.
-Remove `SecurityContextDeny` from [apiconfig](../../environment/apiserver) should resolve this issue.
+Remove `SecurityContextDeny` from [apiconfig](../../environment/apiserver) and restart all API Server should resolve this issue.

 ```shell
 $ kubectl describe ds nginx-ingress-controller